amosjyng/yang/yin.md

 );
 ```

 This is not part of `build_info` because `build_info` refers to implementation details about Rust items, whereas this refers to implementation details about ZAMM concepts.
+It also doesn't belong to the `implement` concept because it's not about a single implementation of a concept, but insteads says something about the implementation of a concept and all its descendants.

 Once built, structs have a certain import path: